Plus: Get our free mask sign download for all Virginia dealers (below)

-Because “automotive parts, accessories, and tire retailers as well as automotive repair facilities” are considered essential retail businesses under Executive Order 61, section C, paragraph 1, all service department employees must wear face coverings when working in customer-facing areas starting Friday (May 29).
+Because “automotive parts, accessories, and tire retailers as well as automotive repair facilities” are considered essential retail businesses under Executive Order 67, all service department employees must wear face coverings when working in customer-facing areas.

 What about employees in the sales department?

 Executive Order 63 does not directly address requirements for non-essential brick and mortar retail employees, like those in the service/finance department.
 Therefore, it is our understanding the requirements on those employees in Executive Order 61 still apply.
 This means sales and finance employees must wear face coverings when facing customers and where physical distancing cannot be strictly maintained.